 - Sports and Recreation 1%

-personalize but struggle to find the right tech
+brands want to personalize but struggle to find the right tech

 It’s an understatement to say that the marketing technology landscape has grown.
 It has, in fact, blown up.
 From influencer marketing platforms to retail technology, the number of logos on Scott Brinker’s Martech supergraphic has increased by 40% in just one year.